Motorcycle: United States emissions limits

 The following table shows maximum acceptable legal emissions of the combination of hydrocarbons, oxides of nitrogen, and carbon monoxide for new motorcycles sold in the United States with 280 cc or greater piston displacement.

 The maximum acceptable legal emissions of hydrocarbon and carbon monoxide for new Class I and II motorcycles (50 cc–169 cc and 170 cc–279 cc respectively) sold in the United States are as follows:

 Europe

 European emission standards for motorcycles are similar to those for cars.
 New motorcycles must meet Euro 5 standards, while cars must meet Euro 6D-temp standards.
 Motorcycle emission controls are being updated and it has been proposed to update to Euro 5+ in 2024.

+Asia

+In Asia, motorcycles are a common mode of transportation and are putting significant pressure on the region's environment.
+With a massive number of motorcycles, they contribute significantly to greenhouse gas emissions and urban air pollution.
+In India, road transport accounts for about 12% of the country's energy-related CO2 emissions.
+In Vietnam, motorcycles contribute up to 87% of the CO emissions and 94% of hydrocarbons (HC) released by vehicles in Hanoi and Ho Chi Minh City.
+Environmental studies show that motorcycles in Vietnam contribute approximately 29% of NOx, 90% of CO, 65% of NMVOC, and nearly 38% of PM dust in total traffic emissions.
+In Thailand, gasoline-powered motorcycles are reported to emit significantly higher pollution per kilometer compared to gasoline-powered cars, exacerbating urban smog.
+In Singapore, the NEA reported that while motorcycles account for only 15 percent of vehicles, they contribute to over 53 percent of carbon monoxide emissions from vehicles.